 You can also try elevating the woman's hips by placing her pelvis on a pillow or cushion.
 Then, have her pull her legs to her chest.
 This allows for deeper penetration, which can feel great for both partners.

 It's normal for men to wish they could add a couple more inches to their penis.
+They assume that women who love sex only want partners with big penises.
 However, research shows that anything above average can be painful for a female partner to accommodate.

 The Journal of Sexual Medicine reports that 15 percent of men have a penis longer than 7 inches.
 And just two percent can boast 8 inches or more.